- Two types of code rot

 - Coupling: If a change to one, seemingly unrelated system, triggers a wider change in a way that only the engineers understand, there might be rot hiding in the code underneath.

 - Large or multiple inheritance hierarchies: The SOLID principles, especially open-closed principle and Liskov’s substitution principle tell us that one should not inherit from implementations (only from protocols\interfaces\abstract declarations).
 Inheritance makes the code design structure rigid.
 In attempt to adapt to change, developers may introduce large inheritance hierarchies or multiple inheritance if the language allows it.
 These usually point to design that’s broken and diverged due to a lack of proper architecture.

-When asking engineers how to deal with rotten code, the attractive solution is usually a refactor.
+When asking engineers how to deal with rotten code, the attractive solution is usually a system-wide-refactor.
 “Let’s do it again, but better!”

 It’s a common misconception that solving the problem again, with all the knowledge gathered since the original implementation, would clear the rot for good.
 This is because of 2 reasons and a paradox that lies between them:

-- Refactor means “losing” engineering power to a bottomless abyss: the refactor needs to build a product that will support everything the legacy (rotten) product supports, that is while new features built for both products, once for the rotten version, and once again for the clean one.
+- System-wide-refactor means “losing” engineering power to a bottomless abyss: the system-wide-refactor needs to build a product that will support everything the legacy (rotten) product supports, that is while new features built for both products, once for the rotten version, and once again for the clean one.

-The best refactor is the one you will never need, but how can that be achieved when code is rotting?
+The best system-wide-refactor is the one you will never need, but how can that be achieved when code is rotting?